mlxndr/p/oup25/content.md

   * "Begin with the most general and familiar"
   * "Work through to the most specific and technical"
 * BUT: Size can override this principle if it helps the user ("principle 0")
-  * Sports example: Cricket acquired thousands of terms
-  * Elevated from subcategory to standalone category
+  * Example: Cricket acquired thousands of terms, elevated from subcategory to standalone category

 ---
 ## Classification Process: From Theory to Practice